DayeonLeeTech/osticket-help-desk-implementation/README.md

 ---

-## Project Outcome & Core Technical Competencies
+## Project Outcome & Key Takeaways
 The project successfully established a production-ready IT Service Management (ITSM) environment within Microsoft Azure.
 By the conclusion of the lab, a fully functional help desk was deployed, featuring a secured "WIMP" stack, automated departmental routing, and a rigorously documented ticket lifecycle.

 ### Core Technical Competencies